camimoto/E-Value-Enhanced-Plot/README.md

 https://cran.r-project.org/web/packages/EValue/vignettes/unmeasured-confounding.html

 In this package, function bias_plot() plots the bias factor required to explain away a provided relative risk.
-I added the lower bound of CI for e-value curve and the ability to visualize estimates of covariates on the same space.
+I added the lower bound of CI for e-value curve and the covariates on the same space.

-To get x coordinate of a covariate X, we fit a logistics regression of Treatment vs. X.
+To get x coordinate of a covariate X, we fit a logistics regression of Treatment vs. X, then obtain the estimated odds ratios for X and convert to risk ratios.

-To get y coordinate of a covariate X, we fit a logistics regression of Response vs. Y.
+To get y coordinate of a covariate X, we fit a logistics regression of Response vs. Y, then obtain the estimated odds ratios for X and convert to risk ratios.

-Then the estimated odds ratios are converted to risk ratios.
+See evalue.R for the exact computation.